-Phish events are available to External Threats customers subscribed to the Brand Phishing module.
+Phish events are available to External Threats customers.
 They alert customers to phishing pages targeting their brands and customers.

 RiskIQ ingests millions suspected phishing URLs every day from a broad range of sources including third-party partner feeds, client abuse box integrations, client web server referrer log integrations, newly observed domains, and DMARC data, as well as direct URL submissions from users.
 With all the data aggregated from all of those sources, we apply proprietary algorithms to sort phish from non-phish and classify brand targets with industry-leading speed and accuracy.